 Make Landscape Lighting Flexible

-One of the best ways is to use solar lights mounted on ground spikes.
-If, you provide for a permanent free-standing weatherproof electrical outlet in each flower-bed area, you will always have light when and where you need it, and they’re excellent outdoor lighting.
+One of the best ways to use solar lights for flower beds is mounted on ground spikes.
+If you provide for a permanent free-standing weatherproof electrical outlet in each flower-bed area, you will always have light when and where you need it, and they’re excellent outdoor lighting.